Insurance renewal

 Service

 A defensible written value for a tender or chase boat, backed by comparable transactions and a structured condition assessment.
-Independent: no commission on either side.
+Any sale instruction is handled separately with our 10% closing fee disclosed upfront.

 Engagement